The curved Mimetic Finite Difference method: allowing grids with curved faces: Introduction

-The aim of this paper is to introduce the \emph{curved} MFD method, an extension of the MFD method which yields a discrete problem which is symmetric and uses only one DoF for each curved face.
-Our work answers to an open question raised in \cite{Brezzi2006CONVERGENCEOM,Lipnikov2006TheMF} on ``whether the use of additional degrees of freedom is the only way to preserve symmetry in the discrete problem''.
-To the best of our knowledge, the numerical scheme developed in \cite{Brezzi2006CONVERGENCEOM, brezzi2007new} is the only low-order mimetic numerical method that can handle curved grids.
-In \cite{Brezzi2006CONVERGENCEOM, brezzi2007new}, a symmetric discrete problem which uses three DoFs for each curved face (more precisely, \emph{strongly} curved faces\footnote{\cite{Brezzi2006CONVERGENCEOM} distinguishes between \emph{moderately} and \emph{strongly} curved faces; the distinction between the two types of curved faces is based, as the names suggest, on a measure of curvature of faces and is used as a definition for theoretical analysis of convergence.}) is presented.
-There are other effective approaches for the accurate treatment of curved domains but restricted to the Finite Element (FE) framework \cite{Sevilla2011ComparisonOH}, to $2$-dimensional grids \cite{Veiga2019TheVE} or to high-order methods \cite{Botti2018AssessmentOH}.
-We note that the lowest order version of the approach in \cite{Botti2018AssessmentOH} employs more than one DoF for each curved face and thus is not equivalent to the curved MFD method proposed in this paper.
-Finally, we also mention the mimetic scheme developed in \cite{pitassi2021explicit} that uses just one DoF per curved face but is restricted to curved grids obtained by barycentric subdivision of arbitrary tetrahedral grids.
+The aim of this paper is to introduce the \emph{curved} MFD method, an extension of the MFD method that converges on grids with curved faces.
+Crucially, it gives a discrete problem that is both symmetric and uses only one discrete face unknown for each curved face.
+Our work thus answers to an open question raised in \cite{Brezzi2006CONVERGENCEOM,Lipnikov2006TheMF} on ``whether the use of additional degrees of freedom is the only way to preserve symmetry in the discrete problem''.
+To the best of our knowledge, the numerical method presented in \cite{Brezzi2006CONVERGENCEOM,brezzi2007new} is the only low-order mimetic numerical method that converges on grids with curved faces.
+In particular, it results in a symmetric discrete problem which uses three discrete unknowns for each curved face (more precisely, \emph{strongly} curved faces\footnote{\cite{Brezzi2006CONVERGENCEOM} distinguishes between \emph{moderately} and \emph{strongly} curved faces; the distinction between the two types of curved faces is based, as the names suggest, on a measure of the curvature of faces and is used as a definition for the theoretical analysis of convergence.}).
+More recently, high-order numerical methods have been developed for the treatment of 3-dimensional grids with curved faces in the context of Hybrid High Order methods \cite{yemm2023new}, \cite{Botti2018AssessmentOH} and Virtual Element Method \cite{dassi2022bend}, but we note that their lowest order versions employ more than one discrete unknown per curved face and thus are not equivalent to the curved MFD method proposed in this paper.
+Finally, the mimetic method developed in \cite{pitassi2021explicit} uses only one discrete unknown per curved face but is restricted to grids obtained by barycentric subdivision of tetrahedral grids, which are made of barycentric dual cells with non-planar faces.